douxxu/TreeGenerator/README.md

 ## 🚀 Installation

-Follow these steps to install TreeGenerator:
+Follow these steps to install TreeCreator:

 1. Ensure you have Node.js and npm installed on your machine.
 2. Open your terminal.
 3. Copy and paste the following command:
    ```
-   npm install -g treegenerator
+   npm install -g TreeCreator
    ```
-4. TreeGenerator is now installed globally on your system.
+4. TreeCreator is now installed globally on your system.
 You can run it using the command:
    ```
    tree <path>
    ```